HaydnSeek/ripple/README.md

 > Ripple is a simple, open-source feature flagging tool that leverages global DNS infrastructure to deliver configurations via TXT records for ultra-fast, serverless evaluations.

-It delivers feature flags with **sub-10ms latency** and **zero infrastructure** by reading simple configurations from your existing DNS provider.
+It delivers feature flags with **sub-10ms latency** and **zero infrastructure** by reading encrypted configurations from your existing DNS provider.

 ***